qupa-project/qupa-lang.github.io/p/latent-access-optimisations.md

 How delaying memory reads, write and execution can have a compounding optimisation effect
 ---

+> THIS DOCUMENT IS STILL UNDER DEVELOPMENT AND STILL CONSIDERED DRAFT FORM

 ## Abstract

 When CPU registers/stack values are reused instead of needing reloading this can decrease the number of read operations necessary.
 Similarly if you hold computation results in registers, and only write the value to memory when necessary some writes may not need to be performed as values get over written.